What is the best 12 gauge shotgun?

 - Not as durable as other options

-Who doesn’t love an M4?
+Who doesn’t love the Benelli M4?
 They’re beautiful, incredibly well-engineered, and offer you multiple fire modes – both pump-action and semi-auto.
 This combination gives you the speed of semi-auto firing and the reliability of pump-action if you’re shooting unique loads.

 Simple transition from pump to semi

 The transition from pump to semi-auto with a simple twist and you’ll have one of the fastest cycling semi-auto shotguns available.